Find out how your visa will be affected if you choose to temporarily or permanently withdraw from your course at Sussex.

 What to do first

-There are many things you will need to get advice about if you are thinking of pausing or leaving your studies.
+Whether you are an undergraduate, a postgraduate taught student or a postgraduate researcher, there are many things you will need to get advice on if you are thinking of pausing or leaving your studies.

 These include your: